MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-VI-Natural-Resources-Conservation-Service-Department-Agriculture/subchapter-C-Water-Resources/part-625-Healthy-Forests-Reserve-Program/section-625.2.md

 *HFRP restoration plan* means the document that identifies the conservation treatments that are scheduled for application to land enrolled in HFRP in accordance with NRCS standards and specifications.

-*Indian tribe* means any Indian tribe, band, Nation, or other organized group or community, including any Alaska Native village or regional or village corporation as defined in or established pursuant to the Alaska Native Claims Settlement Act (85 Stat.
+*Indian Tribe* means Indian Tribe, band, Nation, Pueblo, or other organized group or community, including any Alaska Native village or regional or village corporation as defined in or established pursuant to the Alaska Native Claims Settlement Act (85 Stat.
 688, 43 U.S.C.
-1601 *et seq.*), which is recognized as eligible for the special programs and services provided by the United States to Indians because of their status as Indians.
+1601-1629h), which is recognized as eligible for the special programs and services provided by the United States to Indians because of their status as Indians.

 *Landowner* means an individual or entity having legal ownership of land.
 The term landowner may also include all forms of collective ownership including joint tenants, tenants in common, and life tenants.